seandinwiddie/sdin.dev/outreach/outreach_styleguide.md

-# Outreach Email Style Guide
+# Outreach Message Style Guide

-This style guide provides best practices for crafting effective outreach emails that generate responses.
-It combines research-backed insights from WordStream's analysis of high-performing ads and Backlinko's copywriting principles, adapted for email outreach.
+This style guide provides best practices for crafting effective outreach messages that generate responses.
+It combines research-backed insights from WordStream's analysis of high-performing ads and Backlinko's copywriting principles, adapted for message outreach.

 ## Core Principles